moov-io/iso8583-connection/README.md

 ## Connection `Pool`

-Sometimes you want to establish connections to multiple servers and re-create them when such connections are closed due to a network errors.
+Sometimes you want to establish multiple connections and re-create them when such connections are closed due to a network errors.
 Connection `Pool` is really helpful for such use cases.

-To use `Pool` first, you need to create factory function that knows how to create connections and list of adresses you want to establish connection with.
+To use Pool, first, you need to create a factory function that knows how to create connections and a list of addresses you want to establish connections with.
+You can establish connections with different or the same addresses.

 ```go
 // Factory method that will build connection